 Among the subjects researchers have explored are the early childhood education landscape in Tanzania, childcare for working parents in informal settlements in Kenya, child survival and neurodevelopment in rural Kenya and early literacy and school readiness in Pakistan.
 The Institute has also trained hundreds of professionals in the science of early child development.

-IHD recently received a $6.5 million grant from the US National Institutes of Health to establish a cutting-edge data science hub that will use artificial intelligence, machine learning, and other emerging technologies to improve health and care delivery in local communities.
+The UZIMA Data Science Hub uses artificial intelligence, machine learning, and other emerging technologies to improve health and care delivery in local communities.